menu

 Elizabeth is a tiny village located in the state of Louisiana.
 With a population of 409 people and just one neighborhood, Elizabeth is the second largest community in Louisiana.

-When you are in Elizabeth, you'll notice that it is more blue-collar than most other communities in America.
-41.12% of Elizabeth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Elizabeth is generally considered to be a blue-collar town.
+41.12% of the Elizabeth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elizabeth is a village of service providers, construction workers and builders, and managers.
 There are especially a lot of people living in Elizabeth who work in maintenance occupations (15.23%), sales jobs (12.18%), and management occupations (11.68%).

 The population of Elizabeth has a very low overall level of education: only 8.91% of people over 25 hold a 4-year college degree or higher.